kubecub/feishu-sheet-parser/CONTRIBUTING.md

 + [README.md](https://github.com/kubecub/feishu-sheet-parser/blob/main/README.md): This file includes the basic information and instructions for getting started with feishu-sheet-parser.
 + [CONTRIBUTING.md](https://github.com/kubecub/feishu-sheet-parser/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to feishu-sheet-parser's codebase, such as how to submit issues, pull requests, and code reviews.
-+ [DEVELOPGUIDE.md](https://github.com/kubecub/feishu-sheet-parser/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing feishu-sheet-parser, including information on the project's architecture, coding conventions, and testing practices.
 + [Official Documentation](nsddd.top): This is the official documentation for feishu-sheet-parser, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

 **Please obey the following rules to better format the docs, which would greatly improve the reading experience.**